Enscribe

 The NonStop OS Guardian APIs or the utility FUP (File Utility Program) can be used to work with Enscribe files.

+A "convert" utility was provided by Tandem to aid in converting Enscribe files to NonStop SQL files, when desired.

 Many of the applications developed in HP NonStop servers (often critical ones) run on Enscribe databases.

-History[edit]
+History

 Enscribe is designed to run effectively on parallel computers, adding functionality for distributed data, distributed execution, and distributed transactions.

 First released in the early 1980s, and initially carrying an added charge until it was included with the operating system, the product became one of the few hierarchical data base systems that scales almost linearly with the number of processors in the machine: adding a second CPU to an existing server almost exactly doubled its performance.